MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/network-protection.md

 CobaltStrike enables customization of multiple aspects of the attack, from the ability to host multiple listeners responding to different protocols, to how the main client-side component (Beacon) should perform code injection and run post exploitation jobs.
 When Microsoft Defender detects CobaltStrike, it can intelligently find and collect key indicators of compromise (IoC).
 Once captured, these indicators are shared throughout Microsoft's product stack for detection and protection purposes.

-Microsoft Defender's command and control detection isn't limited to CobaltStrike.
-Microsoft Defender can capture key IoCs of multiple malware families.
+Defender for Endpoint's command and control detection isn't limited to CobaltStrike.
+Defender for Endpoint can capture key IoCs of multiple malware families.
 The indicators are shared across the Microsoft protection stack to protect customers and alert them if there's a compromise.

 Blocking command-and-control communication can severely impede a targeted attack, giving defenders time to find the initial entry vectors and close them down before another attempted attack.